nemothorx/neon-git/README.md

-git-timemachine is the low level worker, with chronocsv2git being the main intended tool and can be thought of as an alternative to `git fast-import`, and (arguably) is better suited to the use case of "recovering multiple historic variations from backups and assembling into a repo".
+git-timemachine is the low level worker, with chronocsv2git being the main intended tool and can be thought of as an alternative to `git fast-import`, and (arguably) is better suited to the use case of "recovering multiple historic versions from backups and assembling into a repo".

 Key to it's function is that it imports files from files, with git metadata (git comments, branches, dates, etc) taken from a seperate CSV control file, or